 Public Universities & Colleges

-There are eight public 4-year state universities and colleges in Kentucky.
+There are zero public 4-year state universities and colleges in Kentucky.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Kentucky.

 Private Universities & Colleges

-In Kentucky there are twenty-seven accredited private four-year colleges.
+In Kentucky there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Kentucky.

 Community colleges are public institutions that offer low cost, high quality education for residents throughout the state.
 These schools offer 2-year programs that grant associate degrees or offer training courses in specialized trades.
 Kentucky" Community colleges also are the number one transfer-out programs available for four-year colleges and universities.
 Learn more and compare community colleges in Kentucky.

 Liberal Arts Colleges

-Kentucky has four accredited liberal arts colleges.
+Kentucky has zero accredited liberal arts colleges.
 These schools primarily focus on undergraduate programs in the liberal arts and sciences through comprehensive and flexible curriculums.
 Compare all the liberal arts colleges in Kentucky.

 Bible & Christian Colleges

 Bible and Christian colleges generally provide specialized undergraduate education with a focus on religious or biblical study.
-There are approximately twenty-three such colleges in Kentucky located throughout the state.
+There are approximately zero such colleges in Kentucky located throughout the state.
 See a full list of Christian colleges in Kentucky along with program and tuition information.